TatuLund/vaadin-create23/docs/VaadinCreate.PRD.md

 - The user management view shall present:
   - A user-selection control listing existing users.
   - A form with fields: username, password, password confirmation, role.
+  - An Active checkbox in the form.
   - Buttons/actions: New, Save, Delete, Cancel.

 - On initial load:
   - The form shall be disabled.
   - Form fields shall be empty.
+  - The Active checkbox shall be visible but disabled.
   - Only the "New" button shall be enabled.
   - Save, Delete, and Cancel buttons shall be disabled.